 Last but not least, finish the race.
 Giving up is never ok.
 Whether you’re panting, crying, bleeding or crawling, you had better cross that finish line.
 There’s nothing more unattractive and uninspiring than throwing the towel in.
 Even if it takes you a whole day longer than everyone else, still finish.
 Finish what you started.
 That degree?
 Get it!
 That project?
 Fix it, perfect it, do it whatever it takes, and launch it.
 That book you’ve been half writing?
 Finish it.
 That goal, that passion, that desire that never goes away?
 Do something about it, make it happen.
 Don’t ever leave a talent untapped and don’t ever leave a dream on the shelf.
 Shoot out of the blocks and finish the race.
 As my coach Dagger used to always say,”Leave it all on the track!”

 Now, runners to your marks… Get set…

-R. A. Newton
+R. A. Douglas